 The only section of the Neville Bonner building that remains is the basement in Block A, which has been retained to provide structural support to William Street.
 It is envisaged the demolition of the basement will take place in early 2018.

 Before work could begin on the demolition of the Neville Bonner Building, a number of pieces of art were relocated.
 A state government curator worked with all artists, or their representative, on each relocation.
 Specifically:

 - John Elliott’s Neville Bonner bust – is now positioned in Parliament House Queensland.
 When Queen’s Wharf Brisbane is complete, it will go back into the precinct.

 - Barbara Heath’s ‘Net’ is soon to be placed on one of the retail pods (external) of 1 William Street.

 - Yenda Carson’s ‘V’ will soon be placed at QPAC.

 - Ron Hurley’s ‘The End of Kabul’s Journey’ was unveiled by the Minister for Aboriginal and Torres Strait Islander Partnerships at 1 William Street in July 2017.

 - Gwyn Hanssen Pigott’s ‘Waiting’ is now located on Level 41 at 1 William Street.

 Demolition of the non-heritage buildings on the future Queen’s Wharf Brisbane development site is progressing well with more than 75 percent of work complete.

-80B George Street is expected to be down before the end of the year and the Executive Building and Annexe won’t be far behind.
+The demolition of 80B George Street is expected to be complete by the end of the year, followed by the Executive Building and Annexe.